dan4inatora/JSA_TravelFinderApp/README.md

 ### Functionalities
 * Admin
-  * All crud operations with users and holiday info
+  * All crud operations with regards to users and holiday info
 * Public
   * Answer and submit custom questioneer(to help us recommend you a trip)
   * Comment below a holiday and leave up to 5 star review